All We Imagine as Light (2024) Cairo International Film Festival 2024

 Prabha is caught in an arranged marriage with a man who has since cleared off to his village.
 One day, out of the blue, a rice cooker arrives in the post, supposedly from her estranged husband.
 This innocent gift sends Prabha into a deep depression, opening up fresh wounds of romantic disillusionment and upsetting her emotional equilibrium once again.
 She is a married woman constrained by all the ties that it implies, but the disappearance of her husband leaving her lonely and desperate.

-Kapadia’s film touches on traditional themes of abandonment, religious intolerance, female friendship and sexual liberation that are still all too relevant in today’s India with its impressive technical and financial advances: Men are free many women are still sadly stuck in the dark ages.
+Kapadia’s film touches on traditional themes of abandonment, religious intolerance, female friendship and sexual liberation that are still all too relevant in today’s India with its impressive technical and financial advances: Men are free but many women are still sadly stuck in the dark ages.
 Meanwhile in the West men and women are enjoying the freedoms of gay marriage, gay parenthood, and sexual transitioning.
-A thoughtful, richly thematic and beautifully captured film with two sensitive performances from leads Kani Kusruti and Divya Prabha. @MeredithTaylor
+A thoughtful, richly thematic and beautifully captured film enhanced by a magical score and two sensitive performances from leads Kani Kusruti and Divya Prabha. @MeredithTaylor

 IN CINEMAS FROM 23 NOVEMBER 2024